Skip to main content

 • Set for user: ALTER USER user1@'ip' PASSWORD_HISTORY 10

-• PASSWORD_EXPIRE Set the password expiration time for the current user.
+Set the expiration time for the current user's password.
 For example, PASSWORD_EXPIRE INTERVAL 10 DAY means the password will expire in 10 days.
-PASSWORD_EXPIRE NEVER means the password will never expire.
-If set to PASSWORD_EXPIRE DEFAULT, the value of the global variable default_password_lifetime will be used (in days).
-The default is NEVER (or 0), meaning the password will not expire.
-Example:
+PASSWORD_EXPIRE NEVER means the password never expires.
+If set to PASSWORD_EXPIRE DEFAULT, it will use the value in the global variable default_password_lifetime (in days).
+Default is NEVER (or 0), meaning it will not expire.

 • Set global variable: SET GLOBAL default_password_lifetime = 1